-- Dog Brain Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden Inside the snuggle mat.
-It can also be used as a Slow Feeder to help to train dog's sense of smell, consume dog's energy and lose weight.
-Keep your dog occupied and avoid your dog being bored and engaged in destructive behavior.
+- Dog Brain Puzzle Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden Inside the snuggle mat.
+It can also be used as a Slow Feeder to help to train dog's sense of smell, consume dog's energy and lose weight in a healthy activity.
+Keep your dog occupied and avoid dog engaging in destructive behavior.

 - QUALITY ASSURANCE: Your satisfaction is our greatest happy.
-If you have any questions about the products, please contact us in time, we will try our best to help you solve.【Please use the snuffle mat under the supervision of the pet owner.】
+If you have any questions about the sniffing mat for dogs, please contact us in time, we will try our best to help you solve.【Please use the dog treat mat under the supervision of the pet owner.】

 - Easy to clean, durable materials to safeguard your dog's health.
-Small, medium or large dogs.
+For small, medium or large dogs.
 Ideal puppy toys from 8 weeks +.
 Popular as dog birthday present, dog Christmas presents & as a puppy starter kit

 - 30-day money back guarantee.
 Supervised play and timely replacement of any damaged toys is always recommended.
 Not made for aggressive chewers